mateuszjurewicz/notes_public/English Vocabulary.md

 - `embossed`
 (of a surface or object) decorated with a design that stands out in relief.
 E.g. a notarized document, diploma or a business card.
 - `expound`
 to explain, state in detail, elucidate.
 "The professor was _____ing **on** his favorite subject".
-Commonly confused with expand, which refers to adding further detail.
+Commonly confused with expand, which also refers to adding further detail.
 - `figment`
 Something invented, made up, or fabricated.
 From latin _fingere_ - to "form".
 - `forcemeat`